 Fetal Fentanyl Syndrome: Unveiling a New Syndrome Linked to Fentanyl Use During Pregnancy

-Dr. Karen Gripp, MD, Chief of the Division of Medical Genetics at Nemours Children’s Health in Wilmington, has been at the forefront of groundbreaking research into what is now being termed Fetal Fentanyl Syndrome a novel condition observed in children exposed to fentanyl in utero.
-This emerging syndrome is linked to opioid use during pregnancy, particularly with fentanyl, a potent synthetic opioid that has contributed to a significant portion of the opioid epidemic in the United States.
+Dr. Karen Gripp, MD, Chief of the Division of Medical Genetics at Nemours Children’s Health in Wilmington, has been at the forefront of groundbreaking research into what is now termed Fetal Fentanyl Syndrome—a novel condition observed in children exposed to fentanyl in utero in the context of a maternal opioid use disorder.
+This emerging syndrome is linked to opioid use during pregnancy, particularly fentanyl use.
+Fentanyl is a potent synthetic opioid that contributed to a significant portion of the opioid epidemic in the United States.
 In an exclusive interview, Dr. Gripp shared her research journey, the clinical findings, and the future implications of this discovery.

 The Origins of the Study